dmsifu/maybebored/README.md

 - Creating Routes using Browser Router
 - Animating between routes using Framer motions animation presence
 - Fetching APIs using Axios and handling the response
-- Sending Parameters to a netlify serverless function
 - Hiding API keys using a dotenv